WolfpackPSS/wolfpackpss.github.io/_posts/2016-09-24-history-of-the-pack-no-plan-survives.md

 It triggered a chain-reaction of explosions across the other reactors.
 Destroying her ship.
 &nbsp;

 xEEVEEx and his new wolf squadron fanned out around the edges.
-Wolfpack rallied its remaining ships.
+WarWolff rallied his remaining ships.
 Together, they destroyed the enemy commander Kirkbane before he could mount a defensive.

 The enemy fleet routed.
 Victrix Mortalis lost its hold of power.